joserodpt/StatusPortugalAPP/README.md

   - Recomendações (Recomendations)

 # Como descarregar?
 (How to Download?)
-  - Acede a https://github.com/JoseGamerPT/COVID19HUBPortugal_APP/releases/tag/v1 (ou na aba "Releases") para descarregar a versão mais recente.
+  - Acede a https://github.com/JoseGamerPT/StatusPortugalAPP/ para descarregar a versão mais recente.
 Depois, clica no ficheiro para começar a instalação.
-  - Click on the "Releases" tab or access https://github.com/JoseGamerPT/COVID19HUBPortugal_APP/releases/tag/v1 to download the latest version.
+  - Click on the "Releases" tab or access https://github.com/JoseGamerPT/StatusPortugalAPP/ to download the latest version.
 Next, click on the file to begin the Instalation.
   - Apenas para Android (Only for Android).

 # Fotos (Pictures)